juhapekkaeloranta/citybike-statistical-analysis/docs/data-wrangling.md

-# Data wrangling
+# Data wrangling and backend processing

-## Step 1: Convert bike data json to csv
+## Step 1: Get historical bike data in JSON and convert to CSV

 Availabilitydata from the citybikes is available from http://dev.hsl.fi/tmp/citybikes/.
 There is a json file for roughly every minute from the operation of the city bike system.
 That is aroung 43000 json files per month.